Thomas Kuhn: Post-Structure philosophy

 Some philosophers claim that Kuhn attempted to describe different kinds of scientific change: revolutions and specialty-creation.
 Others claim that the process of specialisation is in itself a special case of scientific revolutions.
 It is also possible to argue that, in Kuhn's model, science evolves through revolutions.

+At the time of his death, Kuhn was working on a book entitled The Plurality of Worlds: An Evolutionary Theory of Scientific Development (PoW).
+This incomplete work, together with some of Kuhn's late writings, was edited and published in 2022.
+In the book, Kuhn outlines his “dynamic perspective on science”, a philosophical view developed in opposition to the so-called “static image” and intended to address its perceived shortcomings.

+Kuhn also returns to the issue of meaning.
+He argues that, in order to “break into the past” and understand the history of science on its own terms—rather than as an immature or misguided version of present science—it is necessary to reconstruct and interpret the language of past scientific theories.
+Contrary to commentators who characterize Kuhn's mature work as resulting from a “linguistic” or “a priori” turn, a central part of PoW is devoted to issues of language and concept acquisition from the perspective of experimental and developmental psychology.
+A substantial portion of the book is therefore aimed at providing a naturalistic foundation for Kuhn's theory of meaning.

+In light of the growing body of newly published material, including both pre- and post-Structure writings, some scholars have called for a “Structure-decentered” approach to understanding the philosophy of Thomas Kuhn.

 Polanyi–Kuhn debate

 Although they used different terminologies, both Kuhn and Michael Polanyi believed that scientists' subjective experiences made science a relativized discipline.
 Polanyi lectured on this topic for decades before Kuhn published The Structure of Scientific Revolutions.

 Supporters of Polanyi charged Kuhn with plagiarism, as it was known that Kuhn attended several of Polanyi's lectures, and that the two men had debated endlessly over epistemology before either had achieved fame.
 After the charge of plagiarism, Kuhn acknowledged Polanyi in the Second edition of The Structure of Scientific Revolutions.
 Despite this intellectual alliance, Polanyi's work was constantly interpreted by others within the framework of Kuhn's paradigm shifts, much to Polanyi's (and Kuhn's) dismay.